2148parr/p8105_final_old/Final-project-.md

 adults

-**The motivation for this project:** To identify predictors of negative mental health outcomes among older adults.
+**The motivation for this project:** To identify predictors of negative mental health outcomes among older adults given that they are known to have higher risk of depression than the general population.

 **The intended final products:**